Questions and Answers

 A: Parents do not have access to the system used by medical professionals in school health offices.
 Full access to the electronic health records of children under 18 can be obtained via the mobile app eZdrave.

-A: Medical professionals in school and kindergarten health offices will only have access to information related to the institution where they work.
+A: Medical professionals in health offices at schools and kindergartens will only have access to information related to registered children/students at the educational institution where they work.
 They will be able to see the child’s full name and national ID number (EGN), as well as data entered from the preventive examination - height, weight, body mass index, chest circumference, allergies, immunizations, and contact details for the child’s general practitioner and parent(s).
 Only medical professionals in health offices have access to this system; teachers and school principals do not.

 A: The system will indicate the absence of such an examination.
 Parents will be informed of the need to conduct it and should contact the child’s general practitioner if any information is missing.
 Only the GP can make corrections and update the data.